What is an audit?

 The secret is a great planning and preparation before the audit and the use of the right techniques and recording aids during the audit.
 No question that questionnaires and forms are incredibly useful when summaring findings and enouncing the non-conformities when writing the audit report.

-See also Feasibility
+See also Problem solving: 5W2H

 If you are interested, I will share some of methods and forms i use in the next posts.